Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Hierarchical Approximation of Covariance Matrices

 \subsection{Hierarchical matrices}

-In general, covariance matrices are dense and, therefore, require $\mathcal{O}(n^2)$ units of memory for the storage and $\mathcal{O}(n^2)$ FLOPS for the matrix-vector multiplication.
-In this section, we review the definition of $\H$-matrices and show how to approximate covariance matrices using the $\H$-matrix format.The $\H$-matrix technique is defined as a hierarchical partitioning of a given matrix into sub-blocks followed by the further approximation of the majority of these sub-block by low-rank matrices (see Fig.~\ref{fig:Hexample3}).
-To define which sub-blocks can be approximated well by low-rank matrices and which cannot, a so-called admissibility condition is used.
-After the decomposition of the matrix into sub-blocks has been completed, an important question is how to compute the low-rank approximations.
-For this purpose, we propose using the Adaptive Cross Approximation (ACA) algorithm \cite{TyrtyshACA, ACA2,ACA,Winter, HACA}, which performs the approximations with a linear complexity $\mathcal{O}(n)$.
+In this section, we review the definition of $\H$-matrices and show how to approximate covariance matrices using the $\H$-matrix format.
+The $\H$-matrix technique is defined as a hierarchical partitioning of a given matrix into sub-blocks followed by the further approximation of the majority of these sub-blocks by low-rank matrices (see Fig.~\ref{fig:Hexample3}).
+To define which sub-blocks can be approximated well by low-rank matrices and which cannot, a so-called admissibility condition is used (see more details in Appendix~\ref{sec:adm}).
+There are different admissibility conditions possible: weak, strong, domain decomposition based, and some others (Fig.~\ref{fig:Hexample_adm}).
+The admissibility condition may depend on parameters (e.g., the covariance length).

+To define an $\H$-matrix some other notions are needed: index set $I$, clusters (denoted by $\tau$ and $\sigma$), cluster tree $T_{I}$, block cluster tree $T_{I\times I}$, admissibility condition (see Appendix~\ref{sec:adm}).
+We start with the index set $I=\{0,\ldots,n-1\}$, which corresponds to the available measurements in $n$ locations.
+After the hierarchical decomposition of the index set $I$ into sub-index sets has been completed (or in other words, a cluster tree $T_I$ is constructed), the block cluster tree (denoted by $T_{I\times I}$, see more details in Appendix~\ref{sec:adm}) together with the admissibility condition decides which sub-blocks can be approximated by low-rank matrices.
+For definitions and example of cluster trees and corresponding block cluster trees (block partitioning) see Appendix~\ref{sec:adm} and Fig.~\ref{fig:ct_bct}.

+On the first step, the matrix is divided into four sub-blocks.
+The hierarchical tree $T_{I \times I}$ tells how to divide.
+Then each (or some) sub-block(s) is (are) divided again and again until sub-blocks are sufficiently small.
+The resulting division is hierarchical.
+The procedure stops when either one of the sub-block sizes is $n_{\mbox{min}}$ or smaller ($n_{\mbox{min}}\leq 128$), or when this sub-block can be approximated by a low-rank matrix.

+Another important question is how to compute these low-rank approximations.
+The HLIB library uses a well-known method, called Adaptive Cross Approximation (ACA) algorithm \cite{TyrtyshACA,ACA,Winter}, which performs the approximations with a linear complexity $\mathcal{O}(kn)$ in contrast to $\mathcal{O}(n^3)$ by SVD.